CPSIA: What must be tested

 Not everything is tested equally under this new law so pay close attention.
 If you are currently making a product that falls under other CPSC guidelines such as for flammability, you can continue to use component testing for those attributes.
 You are also permitted to use vendor supplied third party certifications for product integrity.
 However, the lead and phthalate aspects are different.
 For lead and phthalate, unit testing is required; this is separate and apart from flammability and draw cords and what not.

 What must be tested: Lead

 All sewn products intended for use of children 12 and younger must be unit tested for lead at this time.
 Lobbying groups are looking for exclusions for certain categories of goods like tee shirts.
 Toward the end of proving lead is not a dangerous element in kid’s apparel, I have been asked to make a request of you.
-If you have any lead or phthalate test results from a certified laboratory, please send them to me and I’ll pass them along.
+If you have any lead or phthalate test results from a certified laboratory, please and I’ll pass them along.

 Another question I’ve been asked is, “can I use my supplier’s third party certifications to comply with the lead and phthalate law instead of testing it myself”.
 The answer is no. You cannot.
 I mean, not for lead and phthalates but you can for flammability etc.